lightbug-io/docs/devices/api/index.md

 # Device API

 The device API is a messaging system for communicating with Lightbug devices.
+It allows you to send and receive [messages](/devices/api/messages/) to and from the device, enabling control and data exchange.

+It makes use of the [Lightbug communication protocol](/devices/api/protocol/), which is a byte oriented protocol used for device communication.

+This documentation focuses  on the higher level element of this API first, including the [Toit SDK](/devices/api/sdks/toit/), before working its was down to the [message level](/devices/api/messages/), and finally the [protocol level](/devices/api/protocol/) which underpins it all.

+You can [get started with Toit quickly](/devices/api/sdks/toit/), using an SDK built on top of the messages as another layer of abstraction.

+## Capabilities

-It allows you to:
+The Device API allows you to:
  - send commands to the device
  - ask for data (GET)
  - subscribe to data streams (SUBSCRIBE)
  - receive responses, instructions and other data from the device

-It makes use of the Lightbug communication protocol, also known as the V3 protocol, which is a byte oriented protocol used for device communication.

 On the wire, a single message might look like `4c 42 03 0b 00 01 00 00 00 00 00 4b be`, however, the API abstracts this away so you can work with high level messaging concepts.

-And you can [get started with Toit quickly](/devices/api/sdks/toit/), using an SDK built on top of the messages as another layer of abstraction.
+## Accessability

 Typically, it can be accessed via UART, I2C, or a UDP network connection.

 ## Availability